Wood Chips & Firewood

 This is probably true with decorative or store-bought mulches.
 This isn't a problem with arborist wood chips.
-They won't compact and create a water barrier like some mulches do, and you don't need to till or cultivate arborist wood chip mulch like you need to with some decorative mulches.
+They won't compact and create a water barrier as some mulches do, and you don't need to till or cultivate arborist wood chip mulch like you need to with some decorative mulches.

 How do I take myself off the list?

-You can cancel your request by email, if you have a pending request.
+You can cancel your request by email if you have a pending request.